akakingsley563/Melanoma-Survival-Analysis/README.md

 ## Project Overview
 The report conducts an extensive exploratory data analysis (EDA) on a melanoma dataset consisting of 205 observations and 7 variables.
 The analysis includes summary statistics, graphical summaries, regression analysis, significance testing, and distribution analysis to uncover insights and make recommendations regarding melanoma characteristics and treatment effectiveness.

+## Project Overview
+The objective of the project is to conduct an extensive exploratory data analysis (EDA) on a melanoma dataset.
+The analysis aims to identify trends and relationships between various factors such as thickness, time, and age of the patients.
+The dataset consists of 205 observations and 7 variables, and the findings are intended to improve early detection and prevention efforts for melanoma .

 ## Data Processing
 The dataset was processed using various statistical methods and tools, particularly the R programming language.
 Key variables analyzed included thickness, time, and age, among others.
 Data was cleaned, and appropriate summary statistics were calculated to ensure accurate analysis.